jronallo/starterdeck/README.md

 Starterdeck is a repository for cloning to quickly getting started creating a presentation slideshow.

+**This repository is no longer maintained.
+Take a look at [starterdeck-node](https://github.com/jronallo/starterdeck-node) which offers new features like synchronized audience notes.**

 ## About

 You can read more about this approach to creating slideshows here: